Table of Contents

 What Is Philanthropic Marketing?

-You have probably seen employees wearing pink colors shirts at certain companies to support a cause.
+You have probably seen employees wearing pink colours shirts at certain companies to support a cause.

 It could be AIDS, breast cancer research, or support to educational organizations.
-These are all forms of philanthropic marketing also know as cause-related marketing.
+These are all forms of philanthropic marketing, also known as cause-related marketing.

 Philanthropic Marketing is defined as the active and strategic use of marketing, public relations, and partnerships with charitable organizations to support not-for-profit causes to drive bottom-line value and positive long-term brand impressions.

 It is a marketing strategy initiated by a business or company to promote the welfare of others, whether through charitable contributions or time.
 Essentially, the aim is to raise awareness with marketing efforts while doing good.

 However, corporate philanthropy programs should not be limited to that.
 For better corporate governance and a better society, the programs should create a positive outcome for the community at large.

 Just using your company's name for a philanthropic cause without caring about the issue at hand can have repercussions in the long term because customers' might boycott your organization if you change or stop supporting the cause in the future.

 Likewise, your philanthropic efforts can also be a good marketing strategy for your brand if used carefully and with the right intentions.